vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/06_paradevatApAramArthyAdhikAraH.md

 13. Rāmayana: Uttarakanda 104-7-8 14.
 Mababharata: Kundadharo

 'pakhyana 15.
-Mahabharata: Santiparva: 837
+Mahābhārata: Santiparva: 837

-16. Mahabharata: Santiparva: 20-12 17.
+16. Mahābhārata: Santiparva: 20-12 17.
 Mahabharatha: Santiparva: 319-61 17A.
 Viṣṇupurada: 5-30-17 18.
-Manu Smritit 12-50 CHAPTER
+Manu Smr̥tit 12-50 CHAPTER

 THE OTHER GODS ARE THE SERVANTS

 OF BHAGAVĀN.

 That these (Brahma and Rudra) render service to the Lord, who is their inner self, with the help of the knowledge given to them by Him may be seen from the following śloka : "These two ", who are the greatest among the gods, are considered to have been born (respectively) out of His (Bhagavan's) graciousness and wrath; and they perform the duties of creation and destruc tion in accordance with the lines laid down by Him."
 They are not pure and are not objects for spiritual meditation (subhasraya), for it has been said: "Bhagavan \*\*Hiranyagarbha (Brahma), Vasava (Indra) and Prajapati ... ... ... all these gods and others are impure, their births being due to past karma" and again, "From Brahma'l to the blade of grass, all beings that have their existence in the world have had their births as the result of karma and are subject to the cycle of births and deaths ( samsāra)" and further, “The man who has no attacbment (to the things of this world) should koow that every being including Brahma is impure as being tainted by the ripening of karma -- to Him, Vasudeva alone is the Supreme Goal or refuge."
-These statements have been made by Parasara, Sounaka, Suka and others.
+These statements have been made by Parāśara, Sounaka, Suka and others.
 Brabma, Rudra and others have to seek Bhagavan's protection and Bhaga van has to seek no body else's protection.
 This is clear from His own words :"The godses are under the protection of Rudra, O King, and Rudra is under the protection of Brahma.
 Brahma is under my protection and I do not seek the protection of any one.
 There is no one that I need for my protection, for I am the refuge of all."
 These gods are among the great possessions (vibhuti) of Bhagavan, who is the Lord of both tilāvibhuti and nitya-vibhūti,) --- for it is said, “Brabma" Dakṣa and others, Kala,

-19. Mahabharata: Santiparva: 350-1923.
-Mahabharata: Aswamedhikaparva 20.
-Viṣṇupurana: 6-7-56, 77.
+19. Mahābhārata: Santiparva: 350-1923.
+Mahābhārata: Aswamedhikaparva 20.
+Viṣṇupurāṇa: 6-7-56, 77.

 118-37, 38 21.
 Vishoudharmam: 104-23

-24. Viṣṇupurana: 1-22-33 22.
+24. Viṣṇupurāṇa: 1-22-33 22.
 Bhagavatam: 11-19-18.

 ON THE SUPREME DEITY: